rancher/api-spec/specification.md

 The response SHOULD return the list of newly created resources, just as if the request were a normal create.

 Note: this operation uses a non-standard HTTP method.
-There's nothing wrong with that, but some clients may not support abitrary methods.
+There's nothing wrong with that, but some clients may not support arbitrary methods.

 ```
 REPLACE /v1/firewalls/42/allow HTTP/1.1